Daniel-KM/Omeka-S-module-Log/README.md

 The job logs are automatically saved in the database and manageable in the admin interface.

-Note that the default job logging is disabled.
+Note that the default job logging is disabled in the default config.

 ### Default logs